asigalov61/tegridy-tools/Artwork/README.md

 ***

-## Images were created with Stable Diffusion 3.5 Large Diffusion AI Model
+## Images were created with Stable Diffusion 3.5 Large AI Model

 ***